AdobeDocs/campaign-classic.es-ES/help/reporting/using/creating-a-table.md

 ![](assets/s_advuser_ergo_listgroup_006.png)

 El tipo de línea que añada depende de la ubicación del cursor.
-Por ejemplo, para añadir una línea de encabezado, coloque los cursores en un encabezado y haga clic en **[!UICONTROL Add > A line above/below]**.
+For example, to add a header line, place your cursors on a header, then click **[!UICONTROL Add > A line above/below]**.

 ![](assets/s_advuser_ergo_listgroup_006a.png)